Recipes for Tablet and Mobile Phone

 I am writing this page in English with Google translator.
-Click the Danish version and see the original text
+Click the Danish version and see the original Danish website.

 Is a sea trout "Conditioning Factor" Fiction or Fact?